Applying mechanical engineering to aeronautics

 The Aeronautics specialisation at UT aims to educate versatile mechanical engineers, well-equipped to contribute to new fundamental knowledge of aerodynamics.
 Aspects of the specialisation are:

-One of the key aspects of the specialisation is that it is embedded in a mechanical engineering environment with internationally-acclaimed scientists and specialists in a wide range of relevant disciplines.
-The specialisation is a challenging programme that addresses the fundamentals of physics and engineering and discusses the latest developments in applied and interdisciplinary fields and at the frontiers of existing knowledge and technology.
+The key point of the specialisation is that it is embedded in a mechanical engineering environment with internationally recognised specialists in a wide range of relevant disciplines.
+The specialisation offers a challenging course program addressing physics and engineering fundamentals as well as up to date applied and interdisciplinary fields and developments at the frontiers of existing knowledge and technology.

-The specialisation offers the possibility to complete an internship at a wide range of companies and institutes in the aeronautical sector.
+The specialisation offers the possibility to complete an internship at a wide range of companies and institutes in the aeronautical and wind turbine sector.
 MSc assignments can be done in the research groups and departments related to: